EGA-archive/beacon2-ri-tools-v2/README.md

 Fill in the csv file, following the next rules:
 * If you want to write data that needs to be appended in the same document, please write data separated with |, for example if you need to write an id, e.g. HG00001|HG00002 then respect this order for their correlatives in the same document, as for the label of this id, e.g. labelforHG00001|labelforHG00002.
 * As the info field for each collection is very generic and can be filled with different data, you will need to fill the column data directly with json type data.
 For copies and subjects for genomicVariations, json data is also needed.
-* Please, respect the column structure of the files inside [templates](https://github.com/EGA-archive/beacon2-ri-tools-v2/tree/main/csv/templates), as the script will only read the columns with the "correctly spelled" headers.
+* Please, respect the column structure of the files inside [templates](https://github.com/EGA-archive/beacon-data-tools/tree/main/csv/templates), as the script will only read the columns with the "correctly spelled" headers.
 * Note that you don't have to write inside all the columns, as some of them are optionals and others are incompatible among them, as they are part of different options of the Beacon specification (an exception will raise in case a column is misfilled).
 We have filled an example of a .csv for each collection ready to be converted to BFF with the CINECA dataset.
-Please, take a look at it if you wish [here](https://github.com/EGA-archive/beacon2-ri-tools-v2/tree/main/csv/examples).
+Please, take a look at it if you wish [here](https://github.com/EGA-archive/beacon-data-tools/tree/main/csv/examples).

 ### Getting .json final documents

-Before getting the .json final documents, please make sure your [conf.py](https://github.com/EGA-archive/beacon2-ri-tools-v2/tree/main/conf/conf.py), that you will find inside [conf](https://github.com/EGA-archive/beacon2-ri-tools-v2/tree/main/conf), is reading the right .csv document(s) and execute the next bash script from the root folder in your terminal.
+Before getting the .json final documents, please make sure your [conf.py](https://github.com/EGA-archive/beacon2-ri-tools-v2/tree/main/conf/conf.py), that you will find inside [conf](https://github.com/EGA-archive/beacon-data-tools/tree/main/conf), is reading the right .csv document(s) and execute the next bash script from the root folder in your terminal.
 All .csv files contained in the specified csv_folder will be transformed into .json:
 ```bash
 docker exec -it ri-tools python convert_csvTObff.py
 ```

 The final generated .json files, which are Beacon Friendly Format, will be in the output_docs folder with the name of the collection followed by .json extension, e.g. genomicVariations.json.

 These BFF jsons will be used to populate a mongoDB for beacon usage.
-To know how to import in a Beacon v2, please do as described in [Beacon v2 ri api](https://github.com/EGA-archive/beacon2-ri-api).
+To know how to import in a Beacon v2, please do as described in [Beacon v2 PI api](https://github.com/EGA-archive/beacon2-pi-api).

 ### Version notes